blackducksoftware/synopsys-detect/documentation/src/main/markdown/previousreleasenotes.md

 <note type="note">It is recommended that customers continue to maintain `sig-repo.synopsys.com`, and `repo.blackduck.com` on their allow list until February 2025 when `sig-repo.synopsys.com` will be fully replaced by `repo.blackduck.com`.</note>

+### Changed features

+* Adds logic to pull necessary artifacts from the repo.blackduck.com repository.
+If this is not accessible, artifacts will be downloaded from the sig-repo.synopsys.com repository.

 ## Version 9.10.0

 ### Changed features